 - Visual field loss compatible with nerve fibre damage.

 - Absence of an underlying cause.

-- It is usually bilateral.
+- Being usually bilateral.

 For most types of glaucoma, optic neuropathy is associated with a raised IOP.
 This has given rise to the hypothesis of retinal ganglion apoptosis, whose rate is influenced by the hydrostatic pressure on the optic nerve head and by compromise of the local microvasculature.
 The resulting optic neuropathy gives rise to the characteristic optic disc changes and visual field loss.

-In open-angle glaucoma, flow is reduced through the trabecular meshwork (whose role is absorbing aqueous humour).
+In primary open-angle glaucoma, flow is reduced through the trabecular meshwork (whose role is absorbing aqueous humour).
 This is a chronic degenerative obstruction which occurs painlessly.

 The IOP is not always raised: in normal-tension glaucoma (NTG), IOP is in the normal range, which has led to other theories, including vascular perfusion problems or an autoimmune component.
 Others have postulated that the optic nerve head is particularly sensitive in these patients, with damage occurring at much lower IOPs than in normal individuals.
 This could explain why these patients benefit from IOP-lowering medication.